maxbraz/mernStarter-depricated-/README.md

 # mernStarter
 boilerplate MERN stack list

+# my own boilerplate mern repo was used to start this project.
+Original code can be found here: https://github.com/maxbraz/mernStarter

+# To get this setup and running locally please follow the instructions below from the terminal:

-git clone the repo to your local machine
+# clone the repo to your local machine
+$ git clone <repo link>

-cd into the repo directory
+# enter the directory
+$ cd breadwareTodoList

+# install dependencies
-npm install
+$ npm install

+# build the bundle.js with webpack
-npm run react-dev
+$ npm run react-dev

+# start the node/express server
-npm run server-dev
+$ npm run server-dev

+# connect to the mongodb
-npm run db-start
+$ npm run db-start

-open a browser to localhost:5000
+# view the web app in your preferred browser
+$ type localhost:5000 into your address bar